-Through the Doctor of Public Administration program offered by ULV, I was able to sharpen my public administration interests to succession planning.
-My dissertation research focused on the succession planning efforts of CBP from the perspective of five generational cohort-groups.
-Specifically, my research determined that there are significant generational differences in the perception of recruitment, development, and retention efforts among CBP employees.
+I have been employed as a federal law enforcement officer since 2003 and I manage regional programs.
+Through the Doctor of Public Administration program offered by the University of La Verne (ULV), I was able to sharpen my public administration interests to succession planning.
+My dissertation research focused on the succession planning efforts from the perspective of five generational cohort-groups.
+Specifically, my research determined that there are significant generational differences in the perception of recruitment, development, and retention efforts.
 Additionally, my study determined the level of influence generational differences has on the effectiveness of organizational succession planning efforts.
-I graduated from ULV in 2010 with aDoctor of Public Administration degree and returned to living a normal life without the demands of a pending dissertation.
+I graduated from ULV in 2010 with a Doctor of Public Administration degree and returned to living a normal life without the demands of a pending dissertation.

 Awards / Honors

-U.S. Customs and Border Protection Monetary Performance Award: 2005, 2006, 2008, 2009, 2010, and 2012, 2012
+U.S. Customs and Border Protection Monetary Performance Award: 2005, 2006, 2008, 2009, 2010, and 2012, , 2012

-U.S. Customs and Border Protection, Border Security Appreciation Award: 2013, 2014, 2015, 2016, and 2017, 2017
+U.S. Customs and Border Protection, Border Security Appreciation Award: 2013-2022, , 2022